 - Use a marker to redraw the design in order to make it clear.
 Then leave the overall paint to dry.

 - Once it’s dry, reassemble the parts of the painted motorcycle helmet.

 - Your painted helmet is customized with acrylic paints!

-– When planning to paint a motorcycle helmet, opt for a black or a white matte helmet as these two colours are easier to paint.
+– When planning to paint a motorcycle helmet, opt for a black or a white matte helmet as these two colors are easier to paint.

-– Take extra care with the exterior of the material when sanding through the helmet with fibreglass composite or moulded plastic.
+– Take extra care with the exterior of the material when sanding through the helmet with fiberglass composite or molded plastic.
 This would weaken the surface of the headwear.

 – Do check the helmet manufacturer before planning to paint your motorcycle helmet.
 Not all different chemicals would work in all helmet types.
 If you are anxious about chemicals reacting to the exterior, contact the helmet manufacturer.

 – When painting or spraying your helmet, be sure to use a stable stand to hold the helmet in place.
 This will save time on holding the helmet while spraying.